 Continue supporting the RM&E steering committee's effort to define a habitat research, monitoring and evaluation strategy with the fish and wildlife managers.
-The Council will initiate a dialogue about forming a workgroup, which combined with the RM&E strategy would provide the regional approach needed as well as inform the 2020 Resident Fish and 2021 Anadromous Habitat and Hatchery category reviews.
+The RM&E steering committee was initiated in response to an ongoing need to assess the efficacy of habitat investments.
+The Council will initiate a dialogue about forming a workgroup, which combined with the RM&E strategy would provide the regional approach and guidance needed as well as inform the 2020 Resident Fish and 2021 Anadromous Habitat and Hatchery category reviews.